 Legal and Illegal Search and Seizure

 If law enforcement finds a gun in the possession of an individual (the defendant), but finds it during an illegal search and seizure, the weapons charges may not hold up in court.
 Though the law permits law enforcement officers to search for weapons in legal search warrants and in stop-and-frisk cases, they must have grounds for reasonable suspicion to do so.
 If they do not, the weapon may not hold up in court as evidence for charges.
-A defense attorney can perform due diligence to be sure that law enforcement is using the gun legally as evidence.
+A gun crime defense lawyer can perform due diligence to be sure that law enforcement is using the gun legally as evidence.
 If it is not, it could mean a difference in prison time or freedom.
 Using evidence illegally procured will not stand in a court of law.

 Get in Touch With Us Today